 COMMERCIAL DIVISION

-CIVIL SUIT NO. 135 OF 2010
+HIGH COURT CIVIL SUIT NO. 135 OF 2010

-NAKAWA MARKET VENDORS ASSOCIATION LTD::::::::::::::::: PLAINTIFF
+NAKAWA MARKET VENDORS ASSOCIATION LTD:::::: PLAINTIFF

 VERSUS

-KAMPALA CAPITAL CITY AUTHORITY::::::::::::::::::::::::::::: DEFENDANT
+KAMPALA CAPITAL CITY AUTHORITY:::::::::::::::::::: DEFENDANT

-The Plaintiff is a Limited Company whose address for purposes of this suit is C/o Semuyaba , Iga& Co.
-Advocates, Plot 65 Buganda road, P.O Box 12387, Kampala.
-The Defendant used to be called The City Council of Kampala and is urban authority in Kampala City but now is called Kampala Capital City Authority incorporated under S. 5 of KCCA Act which provides that, there shall be an Authority to be known as Kampala Capital City Authority.
-S. 5 (3) provides that the Authority is the governing body of the capital City and shall administer the city on behalf of the Central Government.
-The Plaintiff’s claim against the Defendant is for a prayer for a declaration that plaintiff was the rightful winner of the tender to manage Nakawa Market having fully discharged all the requirements as prescribed under the tender Agreement that was awarded on the 26th March 2008 by the defendant‘s predecessor Kampala City Council and an order for the plaintiff to be allowed to manage Nakawa Market plus costs of the suit.
+BEFORE HON.
+JUSTICE HENRY PETER ADONYO:

+JUDGMENT:

+Background:

+The Plaintiff is a limited company represented before this court by M/s Semuyaba , Iga and Co.
+Advocates of Plot 65 Buganda Road, P.O Box 12387, Kampala.
+The Defendant is the urban government authority of Kampala City, the capital of the Republic of Uganda called the Kampala Capital City Authority which was formerly known as the City Council of Kampala.

+The Kampala Capital City Authority is an authority incorporated under Section 5 of Kampala Capital City Authority Act, Act No. 1 of 2011 of the Laws of Uganda Section 5 (3) of which gives the Authority the governing powers over the capital city of which it administers on behalf of the Central Government of the Republic of Uganda as by law established.

+Plaintiff’s Claim:

+The Plaintiff’s claim against the Defendant is for a declaration that it rightfully won a tender to manage Nakawa Market which is in Nakawa Division within the territorial jurisdiction of the Kampala Capital City Authority following its fully discharging all the requirements contained in a tender advert which was issued by the Defendant’s predecessor formerly known as the City Council of Kampala which tender was awarded on the 26th day of March 2008.
+The Plaintiff avers that the defendant failed to honour the tender award to it and for which it is aggrieved and thus seeks the orders of this Honourable Court to compel the Defendant to allow it to manage ,control and maintain the said Nakawa Market.
+The plaintiff also seeks the costs of this suit.